marijnh/Eloquent-JavaScript/10_modules.md

 That's where _((package))s_ come in.
 A package is a chunk of code that can be distributed (copied and installed).
-It may contain one or more modules, and has information about which other packages it depends on.
+It may contain one or more modules and has information about which other packages it depends on.
-A package also usually comes with documentation explaining what it does, so that people who didn't write it might still be able to use it.
+A package also usually comes with documentation explaining what it does so that people who didn't write it might still be able to use it.

-When a problem is found in a package, or a new feature is added, the package is updated.
+When a problem is found in a package or a new feature is added, the package is updated.
 Now the programs that depend on it (which may also be packages) can upgrade to the new ((version)).